 How’s this for street cred: I’ve been riding motorcycles since I was 8 years old.
 My dad had a bike and bought me a little helmet and we went riding together through the streets of Pennsylvania and Ohio, much to the chagrin of my terrified grandmother.

-So while I’m not a bike person these days (unless we’re talking about a street bicycle), I was intrigued by the Harley-Davidson Museum in Milwaukee.
-Turns out this place isn’t just for badass bikers.
+I’m not a bike person these days (unless we’re talking about a street bicycle), but I was intrigued by the Harley Davidson Museum in Milwaukee.
+Turns out this facility isn’t just for badass bikers.

 The Harley-Davidson Museum opened in 2008 in a formerly industrial area just outside downtown Milwaukee, at 400 Canal St. It’s easy to find and has a free parking lot, making it super convenient.
 It’s open seven days a week, and admission cost is $16 per adult.
 Best of all, unlike some lame museums, Harley-Davidson allows you take pictures of all the cool artifacts inside.